 Shaping the Harvard Undergraduate Experience

-- Each year, more than 100 GSAS students are resident tutors in Harvard’s Houses or proctors in its freshman dorms, serving as academic advisors and community builders, helping to create lifelong memories and connections for Harvard College students.
+- Each year, approximately 100 GSAS students are resident tutors in Harvard’s Houses or proctors in its freshman dorms, serving as academic advisors and community builders, helping to create lifelong memories and connections for Harvard College students.

 44 percent women

 34 percent international (Harvard’s largest international student population)